Data fetching

 Using Webhooks

 We recommend using our Webhooks to stay informed when an item is created and refreshed.
-The full_refresh field in the ITEM_REFRESHED webhook event indicates whether we have fetched the item's full history.
+The full_refresh field in the item.refreshed webhook event indicates whether we have fetched the item's full history.

 Best Practices for Data fetching